 Determining Loan Payoff Date

-Because income can change from one year to the next it is impossible to say how long it will take to payoff a loan on in income-driven repayment plan.
+Because income can change from one year to the next it is impossible to say how long it will take to pay off a loan on an income-driven repayment plan.

 However, because income-driven repayment plans have student loan forgiveness provisions, we can determine the maximum amount of time on the repayment plan.
 The various income-driven repayment plans will trigger student loan forgiveness after 20 or 25 years, depending upon the plan selected.
 With REPAYE, Don would be eligible for forgiveness after 20 years.

 Navient should know better than to tell Don a payoff date for his loans if he enrolls in an income-driven repayment plan.
 It would be much more accurate to say the earliest possible student loan forgiveness date.

 Getting Forgiveness Credit for Time on Extended and Graduated Repayment Plans

 If student loan forgiveness can come after 20 years, Don is wise to want that clock to start running as soon as possible.

 Unfortunately, time spent on the extended repayment plan and the graduated repayment plan does not count toward forgiveness.